 - Baptism is the first step in a life long journey of commitment and discipleship.
 Baptism is the church’s way of celebrating and enacting the embrace of God.
 Please contact the parish for Baptism of Non-Catholic persons with serious, life threatening illness or danger of death who desire to convert to Catholicism.

 - Eucharist or Communion is both a sacrifice and a meal.
 Catholics believe in the real presence of Jesus, who died for our sins.
 As we receive Christ’s Body and Blood, we are also nourished spiritually and brought closer to God.

 - Reconciliation, Penance or Confession has three elements: conversion, confession and celebration.
 In it we find God’s unconditional forgiveness and as a result are called to forgive others.

-- Anointing of the Sick, Extreme Unction, Last Rites is a ritual of healing appropriate not only for physical but also mental and spiritual sickness.
+- Anointing of the Sick, The Catholic Sacrament of Anointing of the Sick, formerly known as Last Rites or Extreme Unction, is a ritual of healing appropriate for physical, mental, or spiritual sickness.

 Holy Souls Mass to remember the deceased of our parish and family members.
 We remember in a special way those parishioners and our family members who have died this year.
 All are welcome to attend the Mass.
 Once a year we celebrate the sacrament of the Anointing of the Sick within a parish Sunday liturgy.
 We invite all those parishioners with serious illness to receive the Sacrament of the Sick for physical, emotional or spiritual illness.